Looking to find a new home in Austria? Here is all you need to know about housing in the alpine nation, including buying, renting, and local laws.

 Renting in Austria

 Generally, leases last for three years in Austria.
 Typically, the security deposit will be one month for each of these years.
 A three-month notice period is also standard.
 Renting is made easy as everything is done through real estate agents.
 You can expect to pay up to two months of rent for the privilege.
 It is also possible to search privately through newspapers and property websites.
-However, be aware that if you don’t speak German, you will likely find this difficult.
+However, be aware that if you don’t speak German, you will likely find this difficult, so you may wish to use an online housing service.
+Online property portals in Austria include:

 One great tip for renting in Austria is to choose your season carefully.
 Chiefly, avoid the time period leading up to the start of school (September).
 This is when foreign students will be on the hunt for property.
 Also, as you might expect, prices will be higher for inner-city locations, and these are the highest in Vienna.